wallarm/product-documentation/docs/latest/updating-migrating/general-recommendations.md

     There are the following changes available in Wallarm node 3.6:

+    * Added support for AlmaLinux and Rocky Linux instead of the [deprecated](https://www.centos.org/centos-linux-eol/) CentOS 8.x.

+        Wallarm node packages for the alternative operating systems will be stored in the CentOS 8.x repository.

     * New layout and customization options of the blocking page `/usr/share/nginx/html/wallarm_blocked.html`.
 In the new node version, you can customize the logo and support email displayed on the page.

         [More details on the blocking page setup →](../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-default-blocking-page)